Mariacakovacs/Boiler-Nude/README.md

 # Startgulp#

-Are you always looking to follow a straighforward tutorial with files and everything you need to get started with Gulp? been there!
-Unfortunately I never found one simple to follow , so I create this repo to share with all of you instructions and examples
+Are you always looking to follow a straighforward tutorial with files and everything you need to get started with Gulp and let's say a complete workflow?
+I've been there too!
+Unfortunately when i was a real beginner I never found one simple tutorial to follow, so here I am doing the job for you!

-# Goals#
+# My Goals#

 * Install everything necessary to get Gulp up and running in a glance
 * Compile multiple Sass files into one CSS file
 * Apply vendor prefixes
-* minify
+* Minify
-* Use Browsersync to live reload your page as you code
+* Use Browsersync to live reload your page as you code across devices (Xcode Simulator too)
 * Get the first scss files to get started with simple mixins, variables, fonts.
 * Get a cheatsheet
+* Create Git repo and version control your project

 # You will need#